cleskowsky/cleskowsky.github.io/til.md

 * [ssh](#ssh)
 * [yum](#yum)

-# Specific services I have helped run at some point
+# Services I have helped run in the past

 * [Sending email](/2021/09/30/sending-email.html)
+  * Email is delightful :)

 # Ansible